MathiasStadler/short_put_scanner/project_path.md

 Linux debian 6.1.0-28-amd64 #1 SMP PREEMPT_DYNAMIC Debian 6.1.119-1 (2024-11-22) x86_64 GNU/Linux
 ```

-## Create for your own project a project folder in the Linux console (terminal ,bash shell), e.g. in your your own home directory, and then open this folder as a new project in the MS VSCODE program
+## Create for your own project a project folder in the Linux console (terminal ,bash shell), e.g. in your own home directory, and then open this folder as a new project in the MS VSCODE program

 <!-- FIXIT add a variable for project name-->